Advertisement / Annons:

 Adjusting play on RA worm drive:

-Back off the RA lock nut by which the axial play on the RA drive is adjusted, tighten again and back off a little.
-If to tight it could block the RA rotation in the cold.
-Maybe I will later try to have a spring loaded force here.
+Back off the RA lock nut by which the axial play on the RA drive is adjusted, tighten again and back off a little, 1/10 off a turn.
+If it's too tight it could block the RA rotation in the cold.
+Maybe I will try to have a spring loaded force here later on.

 Adjusting play on DEC worm drive:

-Back off the DEC lock nut by which the axial play on the DEC drive is adjusted, tighten again and back off a little.
-If to tight it could block the DEC rotation in the cold.
-Maybe I will later try to have a spring loaded force here.
+Back off the DEC lock nut by which the axial play on the DEC drive is adjusted, tighten again and back off a little, 1/10 of a turn.
+If it's too tight it can block the DEC rotation when it's cold.
+Maybe I will try to have a spring loaded force here later on.